READING FLUENCY WITH VOCAROO

 - Model how to navigate to a document or learning management system (Google Classroom, Edmodo, etc.) and paste the link using the paste shortcut.
 Hit the spacebar once to convert it to a hyperlink.
-Have students complete this step with seat partners checking screens for successful completion or offer coaching to struggling students.
+Have students complete this step with seat partners checking screens for successful completion or offer to coach struggling students.

-- Alternatively, on the document students could use the “ctrl + k” (command + k for Mac) shortcut to create a hyperlink.
-In the textbox students could either type their name or the title of the book and click apply.
+- Alternatively, on the document students could use the “Ctrl + k” (command + k for Mac) shortcut to create a hyperlink.
+In the textbox, students could either type their name or the title of the book and click apply.

 - Check for understanding and have students coach one another if needed.